🔍

 • DeVol Signer Account

-During the onboarding process, you may also create a DeVol Signer Account, which is used to pay transaction fees ("gas") directly on the Solana blockchain.
+During the onboarding process, you may also create a DeVol Signer Account, which is used to pay transaction fees directly on the Solana blockchain.
 This is optional.
-For users who trade often, the Signer Account avoids the need to sign each trade.
+For users with wallets that don't support auto signing, the Signer Account avoids the need to sign each trade.

 Why do the strike prices not look standard?